1. The Vijayanagara Empire was founded in ___________.

 Explanation: Both languages received massive royal patronage, especially under Krishnadevaraya.

-42. The “Ashta Diggajas” were associated with:
+42. The “Ashta Diggajas” were associated with___________.

 A) Administration